All India Forward Bloc: 1968 split in Tamil Nadu

-In 1968 two influential party leaders in Tamil Nadu Velayudham Nayar (then a central committee member of the party) and S. Andi Thevar broke away from AIFB and founded the Revolutionary Forward Bloc.
+In 1968, two influential party leaders in Tamil Nadu Velayudham Nayar (then a central committee member of the party) and S. Andi Thevar broke away from AIFB and founded the Revolutionary Forward Bloc.
 Nayar and Thevar accused the Forward Bloc of having deviated from its socialist principles through its co-operation with the rightwing Swatantra Party.

 West Dinajpur clashes

 In July 1969, violent clashes erupted in West Dinajpur district, West Bengal, between peasants aligned with the Communist Party of India (Marxist) and East Pakistani refugee cultivators, who supported the Forward Bloc.
 CPI(M) leader Hare Krishna Konar characterised the events as a degeneration of the agrarian struggles in rural West Bengal.

 Split in the Indian National Congress

-In 1969 a major split in the Indian National Congress.
+In 1969, a major split occurred in the Indian National Congress.
 Indira Gandhi had entered into open conflict with the traditional Congress leadership.
 Effectively two separate Congress parties appeared, the Congress(R) led by Indira and the Congress(O) led by Kamaraj.
 The split was in many ways a left-right one, with Indira whipping up populism against the established party elites.
 The Forward Bloc did in some ways welcome the new developments.
-It appreciated Indira's stands and reformulated its anti-Congress line to focus mainly opposition to the traditional Congress elite (i.e. the Congress(O)).
+It appreciated Indira's stands and reformulated its anti-Congress line to focus mainly opposition to the traditional Congress elite (i.e., the Congress(O)).
 In the 1969 presidential elections, AIFB supported Indira's candidate V.V.
 Giri.
 This caused an abrupt break-up of the Swatantra-AIFB alliance in Tamil Nadu, as the Swatantra Party sought to align itself with the Congress(O).